Can Your Body Heal From Mold? The Science Says Yes

 Evidence-based strategies for supporting mold recovery include:

 The single most important intervention is eliminating ongoing exposure.
-Professional remediation of your living environment is essential.
+Professional remediation of your living environment comes first, and nothing downstream works well until it is done.
+If you are not yet sure where the problem is, start with our free mold assessment to map your risk.

-Since mycotoxins are excreted through bile, support bile flow through supplements and healthy foods to aid elimination.
+Since mycotoxins are excreted through bile, support bile flow through targeted supplements and whole foods to aid elimination.
+This is the kind of support I built into my own recovery routine.

 Chronic inflammation impairs detoxification.
-Anti-inflammatory strategies include omega-3 fatty acids, reducing processed foods, managing stress, and regular movement.
+Anti-inflammatory strategies include omega-3 fatty acids, reducing processed foods, calming the stress response, and regular gentle movement.

-Because interventions like glutathione can backfire in certain situations, working with someone who understands the nuances of mold illness is important.
+Because interventions like glutathione can backfire in certain situations, working with someone who understands the nuances of mold illness matters.
 Cookie-cutter protocols often do more harm than good.
+This is the whole reason I built my mold recovery coaching, so you are not guessing on your own.

 Perhaps most importantly, understand that your body is designed to heal.
-Living in fear of mold actually increases cortisol and inflammation, potentially slowing recovery.
+Living in fear of mold actually increases cortisol and inflammation, which can slow recovery.
+Faith, support, and a steady mindset are part of the medicine, something I talk through in the episode on trusting God when healing feels impossible.

 The Bottom Line